Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

-\begin{remark}[Higher solutions and Willmore surfaces] The higher solutions of Hitchin's self-duality equations constructed here come from isothermic Willmore surfaces that are locally but not globally CMC in a space form.
+\begin{remark}[Higher solutions and Willmore surfaces] The higher solutions of Hitchin's self-duality equations constructed here are given by isothermic Willmore surfaces that are locally but not globally minimal in a space form.
 Willmore tori in the 4-sphere are shown to form an integrable system in \cite{Bohle}.
 They are obtained through an associated family of flat $\SL(4, \C)$-connections $\nabla^\mu$ for $\mu \in \C^*$ \cite{FLPP}.
-The associated family is encoded by the spectral curve $\Sigma$ which is a $4$-fold covering of $\C P^1$ and possesses an additional involution $\sigma$ if the taget is a $3$-dimensional space form.
-The quotient $\Sigma/\sigma$ is then a hyper-elliptic curve.
+The associated family is encoded by the spectral curve $\Sigma$ which is a $4$-fold covering of $\C P^1$ and possesses an additional involution $\sigma$ if the target is a $3$-dimensional space form.
+The quotient $\Sigma/\sigma$ is then a hyperelliptic curve.
 In the case of isothermic Willmore tori this quotient is another $\C P^1$ and the family of flat $\SL(4,\C)$-connections splits into the direct sum of two (gauge equivalent) rank 2 families of flat connections parametrized by $\lambda \in \Sigma/\sigma $, see \cite{Hel2}.
 The double covering of the $\mu$-plane by the $\lambda$-plane corresponds to taking a square root.
 Therefore, the rank 2 associated family of flat connections obtained through this construction is invariant under a real involution covering either $\lambda\mapsto\bar\lambda^{-1}$ or $\lambda\mapsto-\bar\lambda^{-1}$ on $\C P^1$, i.e., it corresponds to the harmonic maps into the 3-sphere or the self-duality equations case.
-We expect more sophisticated real sections to emerge from Willmore tori where $\Sigma/\sigma$ has non-trivial topology.
-Moreover, we want to remark that the rank 4 associated family of flat connections is admissible, i.e., it is of the simple form $\lambda^{-1}\Phi+\nabla+\lambda\Psi,$ while the rank 2 associated family cannot be of this type. \end{remark}
+We expect more sophisticated real sections to emerge from Willmore tori where $\Sigma/\sigma$ has non-trivial topology. \end{remark}